RockitBootcamp/Phoenix/Projects/PHP Login with Sessions/README.md

-# Milestone 3: PHP Project Outline
+# PHP Login with Sessions

-## User Login & Validation

 ## Project Background and Description